Struggling to pay your rent

 It is important you contact us to talk about your options.

-You can call your rents officer for help with:
+You can call your income officer for help with:

 • claiming benefits, with help from our financial inclusion advisors